 We design, manufacture and sell a wide range of display systems to customers throughout the world.
 We focus our sales and marketing efforts on markets, geographical regions and products.
 Our five business segments consist of four domestic business units and the International business unit.
 The four domestic business units consist of Commercial, Live Events, High School Park and Recreation (formerly known as Schools and Theatres), and Transportation, all of which include the geographic territories of the United States and Canada.
 Disclosures related to our business segments are provided in Note 3.
-Segment Disclosure.
+Segment Disclosure of the Notes to the Consolidated Financial Statements included elsewhere in this Report.